-- JBA Consulting were commissioned by Associated British Ports (ABP) to undertake a Flood Consequence Assessment to support a planning application for proposed engineering works at the Mole, Barry Docks. - The proposed engineering works are part of a phase approach to use the site for future residential development.
-To support these future aspirations, ground raising at the site is required to mitigate flood risk.
-Consequently, this FCA has been prepared solely to support a planning application for engineering works to raise the ground levels in the full extent of the development site.
-The proposed ground raising will level the entire site to a minimum level of 9.00mAOD. - The topography on site is generally level with a slight slope from 8.9mAOD in the west of the site to 8.6mAOD in the east.
-An access road on the northern boundary of the site is approximately 0.9m lower than the surrounding ground level.
-A slipway with a ground level of 7.5mAOD is found in the north eastern part of the site. - The site has a vulnerability classification of 'Other' as defined by TAN-15.
-The Justification Test does not apply to Other development, although it must still satisfy the Acceptability Criteria. - It has been considered appropriate to assume a 100 year life time for the development due to proposed future residential development at the site. - The site is located in DAM Zone C2 of the Development Advice Map.
+- JBA Consulting were commissioned by Associated British Ports (ABP) to undertake a Flood Consequence Assessment to support a planning application for proposed mixed use residential, leisure, and business site the Mole, Barry Docks. - The site is approximately 3.1 ha in size and is accessed via Neptune Road at the west of the site. - The development proposal is classified as highly vulnerable by TAN-15.
+A development lifetime of 100 years has been assumed for the proposal due to its residential inclusion. - The site is located in DAM Zone C2 of the Development Advice Map.
 Flood Zone C2 is defined as areas of the floodplain without significant flood defence infrastructure.
 JBA submitted updated tidal modelling to NRW to challenge the Zone C2 categorisation.
-The modelling was accepted by NRW which removes the site from Zone C and reclassifies the site as Zone A, an area with little to no flood risk, although the Development Advice Map has not been updated at the present time. - The site is at little to no risk of flooding from fluvial, reservoir, groundwater or surface water sources. - Updated tidal flood modelling was completed as part of this commission which includes a number of sites in Barry Docks.
-This modelling considered tidal flood risk over a development lifetime of 100 years. - Tidal modelling shows that raising the site to a minimum level of 9.00mAOD will ensure that the site remains flood free in the most extreme 0.1% AEP event for the next 100years. - Given the tidal nature of the flood risk it is not possible to increase flood risk by simple displacement of tidal flood water, given the effectively infinite volume of the sea.
+The modelling was accepted by NRW which removes the site from Zone C and reclassifies the site as Zone A, an area with little to no flood risk, although the Development Advice Map has not been updated at the present time. - Topographical survey of the site shows that it is generally level with a slight slope from 8.9mAOD in the west to 8.6mAOD in the east.
+The only location lower than this is associated with the slipway. - The site is at little to no risk of flooding from fluvial, reservoir, groundwater or surface water sources. - Detailed tidal flood modelling has been undertaken to support this assessment.
+This shows that that in the 0.1% AEP event, including allowance for climate change, the tidal flood levels will reach 8.9mAOD. - To support the proposed development, all areas of built development (the development plateau) will be raised to a minimum ground level of 9.00mAOD to mitigate the risks of tidal flooding over the lifetime of development.
+Ground raising of the access road (Neptune Road) has recently been completed, raising the access road above 9mAOD.
+These works mean that the development is not predicted to flood in any TAN15 design event. - Given the tidal nature of the flood risk it is not possible to increase flood risk by simple displacement of tidal flood water, given the effectively infinite volume of the sea.
 It is therefore concluded that the proposed development will not increase flood risk to others. - This FCA has demonstrated that all aspects of the acceptability criteria set out in TAN-15 have been satisfied.
 Consequently, we conclude that on the grounds of flood risk, the proposed development meets the requirement set out in TAN-15 and the aims of Planning Policy Wales.

-A Topographic Survey
+A Topographic Survey of The Mole